Tabidoo/TabidooAPI/README.md

-# TabidooAPI
-REST API Interface for Tabidoo.

 FORMAT: 1A
 HOST: https://app.tabidoo.cloud/api/v2

-# Tabidoo API v.2
+# Tabidoo API v.2 - REST API doc

 The Tabidoo API is a simple way to integrate your app with [Tabidoo](https://www.tabidoo.cloud).